full-stack-conversations/basic-crud-app-with-node.js/README.md

 As explained in the README from the ["full-stack-conversations" collection of all samples and tutorials documents](https://github.com/full-stack-conversations/docs/blob/master/README.md), the main purpose of this collection is to present the benefits of using IAM PaaS providers for all Authentication and Authorization tasks in the context of JavaScript Full-Stack applications.

-This mini-sample is added to the "full-stack-conversations" spaces for the reader's convenience (not to have to go to its [original repository](https://github.com/rdegges/okta-express-blog)
+This mini-sample is added to the "full-stack-conversations" spaces for the reader's convenience (not to have to go to its [original repository](https://github.com/rdegges/okta-express-blog)).
+However, we will not create a local copy of its documentation - please check the [original tutorial](https://developer.okta.com/blog/2018/06/28/tutorial-build-a-basic-crud-app-with-node) for details of this sample costruction and functionality.